-27 Plastic Surgery Fails That Will Make You Love the Body Your Mama Gave You
+Plastic Surgery Fails That Will Make You Love the Body Your Mama Gave You

 There are many reasons why people choose to alter their appearance with plastic surgery, including Hollywood stars going overboard on the nipping and tucking in an attempt to be “perfect,” guys who have the desire to be Asian, or fans who undergo multiple painful and expensive procedures to look like their favorite celebs.

-But if you’ve ever considered getting plastic surgery (for reasons that are not medical-related or to treat a life threatening condition), these 27 photos of plastic surgery fails will make you appreciate what your mama gave you.
+But if you’ve ever considered getting plastic surgery (for reasons that are not medical-related or to treat a life threatening condition), this video of plastic surgery fails will make you appreciate what your mama gave you.

 These folks may have initially been in search of a better look, but they all ended up with catastrophic results.